What do the modem's signal stats look like ? Try getting them here http://192.168.100.1 or here http://10.0.0.1

 What is the exact make and model number of the modem ?

-Since you are a new poster, it needs to be approved by a Forum Admin.
-That could take some time.
-In the interim you could try hosting it at one of those free third-party pic hosting sites like Imgur or Photobucket and post the link to it here.
+It would really help to see the stats...
+If you can't post pics here, you could try hosting them at one of those free third-party pic hosting sites like Imgur or Photobucket and post the link to it here.

 Hello, kh67!
 Thank you for reaching out to us!
 I can check if there are any issues with the RF signals in your residence and in the area.
 Please send me your first and last name in a private message.